 24/7 alcohol ban

-There is a 24/7 ban in the central city and parts of Te Rapa.
-Hamilton also has an alcohol ban in all public places across the city from 10pm to 6am.
+There is a 24/7 ban on consuming alcohol in public places in the central city and parts of Te Rapa.
+In all other public spaces across the city, there is a ban on alcohol consumption from 10pm to 6am.

 The ban is a safety initiative to: